Update 12 October 2021

 Please see our article about waiting times for consultations and surgery and what you can do to ensure you are ready for the journey.
 Click here.

 What about Vectra 3D simulations for breast surgery?

-This service is for women considering breast enhancement, lifts or reductions.
+This service is for women considering breast surgery.
 These appointments with our Practice Manager are only $100 and can be booked online here.

-The cost is taken off Dr Moncrieff's consultation fee if you book an appointment with him after your Vectra simulation.
+The cost is taken off Dr Moncrieff or Dr French's consultation fee if you book an appointment with them after your Vectra simulation.